 Ferry from Amorgos (Katapola) to Iraklia

 In the summer, there are 1-2 ferries from Katapola port in Amorgos to Iraklia every day.
-The ferry trip from Amorgos to Katapola lasts for 1.5-4.5 hours and a ferry ticket costs about '7.5' 'EUR' (7.5 Euros).
+The ferry trip from Amorgos Katapola to Iraklios lasts for 1.5-4.5 hours and a ferry ticket costs about '7.5' 'EUR' (7.5 Euros).

 > Book your ferry tickets from Amorgos (Katapola) to Iraklia